programmfabrik/apitest/README.md

 # HTTP Server

 The apitest tool includes an HTTP Server.
 It can be used to serve files from the local disk temporarily.
 The HTTP Server can run in test mode.
 In this mode, the apitest tool does not run any tests, but starts the HTTP Server in the foreground, until CTRL-C in pressed.
-It is possible to define a proxy in the server which would accept and store request data.
+It is possible to define a proxy in the server which accepts and stores request data.
 It is useful if there is need to test that expected webhook calls are properly performed.
 Different stores can be configured within the proxy.